 • Free breast pump rentals and training to help you get back to work or school while breastfeeding.

-• Educational materials and referrals within the community.
+• Educational materials and referrals to other breastfeeding resources within the community.

-• Information to help you make an informed decision about whether or not to breastfeed.
+• Information to help you make an informed decision about how to feed your baby.

 • Help with nursing through pregnancy, tandem nursing, weaning, extended nursing, and more.

-• WIC provides formula to babies unable to be breastfed.
+• WIC provides formula to babies who are not being breastfed.

 Lactation Education Program

-The Lactation Education Program creates networks of support for pregnant and breastfeeding families in rural communities across Gallatin, Park and Madison counties.
-These services include a 24-hour hotline, tele-health visits with a lactation professional, clinic visits in their community when available, home-visiting lactation consultations, monthly Baby Bistro peer support and breastfeeding classes. resources and assistance is also provided to health care professionals and to employers working to meet the needs of breastfeeding employees.
+The Lactation Education Program creates networks of support for pregnant and breastfeeding families in rural communities in Gallatin county.
+These services include visits with a lactation professional in your home, and breastfeeding classes.
+Resources and assistance is also provided to health care professionals and to employers working to meet the needs of breastfeeding employees.
 For more information go to: Lactation Education.

 Did you know that breastfeeding is not only the most budget-friendly way to feed your infant (actually it’s free!), but it’s also the healthiest?
 Studies have proven that breastfeeding can protect the lifelong health of mother and child, and the longer a mother breastfeeds the better it is for both.